ideonate/cdsdashboards/docs/chapters/setup/docker.rst

 ~~~~~~~

 Extra options to control behavior of Dashboards are available - see :ref:`customization`.

+DockerSpawner users (compared to users of LocalProcessSpawner or KubeSpawner etc) have extra functionality available whereby the dashboard creator
+can select a 'source server' to clone.
+The dashboard will be built out of that image, meaning any extra packages installed in the server will be
+available. (:ref:`docker_source_servers`)

 Please `sign up to the ContainDS email list <https://containds.com/signup/>`__ to receive notifications about updates to the project including new
 features and security advice.